Befanini

 The La Befana tradition

 There is much debate over the origins of the La Befana tradition with an ugly old witch as its slightly frightening but ultimately benign central figure.
 Many say it has pagan roots as there are similar figures in pre-Christian Germany, Greek, Anatolian and Slavic mythology.
-Others point out that gift giving in ancient Roman was a feature of the new year’s celebration in honor of the goddess Strenia.
+Others point out that gift giving was a feature of the new year’s celebration in honor of the ancient Roman goddess Strenia.
 Just like La Befana celebrations today, her holiday was observed by consuming sweets like figs, dates and honey.

 Until relatively recent times, La Befana was a more important holiday than Christmas itself, certainly for kids, since it was on January 6 when they got their toys and other goodies.
 And it makes sense liturgically, since it was on Epiphany that tradition holds the magi brought gifts to infant Jesus.
 Over time, as elsewhere in the Western world, Babbo Natale (Father Christmas) stole some of the limelight.